AlexFabre/AlexFabre/README.md

 - 👋 Hi, I’m @AlexFabre
-- 👀 I’m interested in embedded microcontrolers
+- 👀 I’m interested in firmware development on mcu
 - 🌱 I’m currently learning Rust
 - 🎓 I'm giving a course on RTOS at Montpellier Eng. school